gphotosuploader/gphotos-uploader-cli/README.md

 # Google photos uploader CLI
 Command line tool to mass upload media folders to your google photos account(s).

-There is no official google photos desktop app for linux, this aims to fill this need.
+While the official tool is only supports Mac OS and Windows, this brings an uploader to Linux too.

 #### Features:
 - specify folders to upload in config file
 - optionally delete after upload
-- uploading to multiple google accounts
+- upload to multiple google accounts
 - security: logs you into google using OAuth (so this app doesn't have to know your password), and stores your temporary access code in your OS's secure storage (keyring/keychain).

 # Quick start